mrcnski/org-recur/README.md

 + `|Sun,Sat|`: Recur every Sunday and Saturday.*
 + `|Wkdy|`: Recur every weekday.*

-[The syntax is a superset of the syntax already accepted by `org-schedule`.
+[The syntax is mostly a superset of the syntax already accepted by `org-schedule`.
 Additional syntax, provided by org-recur, is marked by *.]

 You can use the provided command `org-recur-finish` to reschedule tasks based on their recurrence syntax.
-With the point over a task, in either org-mode or org-agenda, call `org-recur-finish` (recommended hotkey `C-c d`) and it will handle the task.
-If the task does not contain a recurrence syntax, the command will ignore it by default, though this is customizable.
+With the point over a task, in either org-mode or org-agenda, call `org-recur-finish` and it will handle the task.
+The recommended hotkey is `C-c d`, and also `d` in org-agenda.

+### More usage

+If the task does not contain a recurrence syntax, the command will ignore it by default.
+You can customize this to mark the task as `DONE` and archive it.

-The provided command `org-recur-schedule-today` (recommended hotkey `C-c 0`) schedules a task to the current date.
+The provided command `org-recur-schedule-today` (recommended hotkey `C-c 0`) schedules any task to the current date.

 ## Installing